-Several useful operations are included: Boolean (AND, OR, NOT, XOR, IMP and EQV), comparison (=, ! =, <, >, <= and >=) and arithmetic (+, -, \ and /).
-In addition, different types of functions are available: trigonometric, roots, power, rounding and truncation, module, logarithmic, absolute value, minimum, maximum, greatest common denominator and lowest common multiple.
-Other existing functions allow one to check if a number is an integer, even, odd or prime.
-Some of the functions allow one to query the cell state of the neighborhood, e.g. truecount, falsecount, undefcount and statecount(n)
+Several useful operations are included: boolean (AND, OR, NOT, XOR, IMP and EQV), comparison (=, !=, <, >, <= and >=), and arithmetic (+, -, and /).
+In addition, different types of functions are available: trigonometric, roots, power, rounding and truncation, module, logarithm, absolute value, minimum, maximum, G.C.D. and L.C.M.
+Other existing functions allow to check if a number is integer, even, odd, or prime.
+Some functions allow to query the cell state of the neighborhood: truecount, falsecount, undefcount, and statecount(n).